Stryker Hip Recall

 By July of 2012, the Canadian health authority had recalled the devices and the FDA had received more than 60 serious adverse event reports regarding metal toxicity such as “Adverse Local Tissue Reaction” (ALTR), most of which required surgery.
 Post-market surveillance showed a higher than normal failure rate of both the Rejuvenate and ABG II hip stems and also revealed that patients experienced a higher than normal rate of side effects caused by corrosion and fretting of the components.
 Based on this data, Stryker issued a voluntary recall for both the Rejuvenate and ABG devices and halted global production and sales at the same time.

 In August of 2012, Stryker finally urged physicians to inform their patients of the recalls and to encourage them to contact the company, but many patients had already experienced serious injury such as bone death and metal toxicity, requiring revision surgeries.
+Neither the Rejuvenate nor the ABG II were returned to the market after recalls.

 Stryker LFIT V40 Femoral Head Recall